Kleinian sphere packings, reflection groups, and arithmeticity: Preliminaries

 \subsection{Vinberg's arithmeticity criterion}

 In order to understand if a given lattice generated by reflections is arithmetic or not, we will use a handy criterion developed by Vinberg \cite{Vin67}.
-Let $H_e^- = \{x \in \R^{n,1} \mid (x,e) \le 0\}$ be the half-space associated to a hyperplane $H_e$ with normal $e \neq 0$.
-If $P$ is a Coxeter polyhedron in $\HH^n$, such that
+Recall that $H_e^- = \{x \in V \mid (x,e) \leqslant 0\}$ is the half--space associated to a hyperplane $H_e$ with normal $e$ having $(e,e)>0$.
+If $P$ is a Coxeter polyhedron in $\HH^{n+1}$, such that

-then let $G(P) = \{g_{ij}\}^N_{i,j=1} = \{(e_i, e_j)\}^N_{i,j=1}$ denote its Gram matrix, and let the field $K = \Q(\{g_{ij}\}^N_{i,j=0})$ be generated by its entries.
+then let $G(P) = \{g_{ij}\}^N_{i,j=1} = \{(e_i, e_j)\}^N_{i,j=1}$ denote its Gram matrix, and let the field $K = \Q\left(\{g_{ij}\}^N_{i,j=1}\right)$ be generated by its entries.

 The set of all cyclic products of entries of a matrix $A$ (i.e. the set consisting of all possible products of the form $a_{i_1 i_2} a_{i_2 i_3} \ldots a_{i_k i_1}$) will be denoted by $\Cyc(A)$.
 Let $k = \Q(\Cyc(G(P))) \subset K$, and let $\OOO_k$ be the ring of integers of $k$.